chovs/chovs/README.md

 writing in the morning
 and building stuff at nights

-- currently building Rainmaker to bring back lawyers time
+- currently building Rainmaker (pivoting)
 - writing business stuff
 - recreating things from scratch interest me a lot
 - learning javascript